mbaeumer/mbaeumer.github.io/_posts/2018-08-31-multiple-java-versions.markdown

 ## Step 9: Switch JDK
 For switching JDK versions there are two different alternatives - either the version is changed globally or locally.<br/>
 `jenv global <jdk-version>`<br/>
 If global is used, the JDK version is updated for all paths.
-If local is used, the JDK version is set only for the curent working directory.
+If local is used, the JDK version is set only for the current working directory.